-- HML is a simplification and restriction of MLF, and has exactly the same expressiveness of Implicit MLF (Le Botlan and Rémy 2007b).
-A more conservative annotation rule leads to type rules that only need flexible types and avoid rigidly quantified types completely.
-This makes types easier to work with from a programmers perspective, and we show that it also simplifies the type inference algorithm. - It is important to have a clear rule where and when annotations are needed.
-HML has a very simple annotation rule: only function parameters with a polymorphic type need to be annotated. - As a consequence, HML is a conservative extension of Hindley-Milner: every program that is well-typed in Hindley-Milner is also a well-typed HML program and type annotations are never required for such programs. - The type rules of HML are very similar to MLF, where flexible types enable principal derivations where every expression can be assigned a most general type.
+- HML is a simplification and restriction of MLF, and has exactly the same expressiveness of Implicit MLF (Le Botlan and Rémy 2007).
+A novel feature is that HML only uses flexible types and avoids rigidly quantified types completely.
+This makes types easier to work with from a programmers perspective, and we show that it also simplifies the type inference algorithm. - HML has a clear annotation rule: only function parameters with a polymorphic type need to be annotated. - As a consequence, HML is a conservative extension of Hindley-Milner: every program that is well-typed in Hindley-Milner is also a well-typed HML program and type annotations are never required for such programs. - The type rules of HML are very similar to MLF, where flexible types enable principal derivations where every expression can be assigned a most general type.
 This allows a programmer to use modular reasoning about a program, and enables efficient type inference. - HML is very robust with respect to small program transformations.
 It has the property that whenever the application e_1 e_2 is well-typed, so is the abstraction apply e_1 e_2 and reverse application revapp e_2 e_1 .
 Moreover, we can always inline a let-binding, or abstract a common expression into a shared let-binding.
 We consider this an important property as it forms the basis of equational reasoning where we expect to be able to replace equals by equals.

 In the following section we give an overview of HML in practice.
-Section 4 presents the formal logical type rules of HML.
-In Section 7.2 we discuss a restriction where annotations only consist of System F types.
+Section 4 presents the formal logical type rules of HML followed by a discussion on the type equivalence and instance relation (Section 5).
+Section 6 shows how any System F program can be expressed in HML.
+In Section 7 we discuss a restriction of HML where all bound values have a regular System F type.
 Finally, Section 8 and Section 9 describe the unification and type inference algorithm.